nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view the statistics of a specific flashcard based on the index in the list
+1. User requests to view the statistics of a specific flashcard based on the index in the list.
-2. SWEe! shows the flashcard's statistics
+2. SWEe! shows the flashcard's statistics.

     Use case ends.